gui-sa/tuntsROCKS/README.md

 # tuntsROCKS
-An Representational State Trasfer Aplication Programming Interface (REST API) which gets information from a RESTFULL SERVER an outputs a XLSX file with NAME, CAPITAL, AREA, CURRENCIES.
+An Representational State Trasfer Aplication Programming Interface (REST API) which gets information from a RESTFULL SERVER and outputs a .XLSX file with NAME, CAPITAL, AREA, CURRENCIES.

+Coded using NODE JS.